ongov/ontario-design-system/COMMIT-GUIDELINES.md

 Commits prefixed with `feat` are considered features, which introduce new functionality into the project, such as a new component, new style change, or other significant change.
 These commits are backwards compatible as well and trigger a version increment of `0.1.0`.

 Not every commit needs to start with `fix` or `feat` within a branch, only the ones that have changes worth calling out in our `CHANGELOG.md` file.
 Commits can be prefixed with other prefixes: `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, or `test:`.
 These are more suited for smaller parts of a larger update or commits that are being made that should not impact the version number, for example project documentation updates.
+The other prefixes have particular meanings, such as commits prefixed with `docs` are documentation only changes, commits prefixed with `refactor` are code changes that neither fix a bug nor add a feature, and commit prefixed with `ci` are code changes within the CI/CD workflow files.

 The changelog can be found within the [CHANGELOG.md](https://github.com/ongov/ontario-design-system/blob/develop/CHANGELOG.md) file, which is a running history of all changes made in each release.
 The changelog version entries look like the following example: